DETAILED ACTION

 VALENCIA teaches the following limitation(s) not taught by the combination of BALDWIN and TIKKANEN:

-further comprising: determining whether the copy of the code snippet is missing ([0022] "… operations to identify necessary portions, segments, data, variables, blocks, functions … missing from the second binary (or the library of the second binary)."); and
+The method of claim 2, further comprising: determining whether the copy of the particular code is missing ([0022] "… operations to identify necessary portions, segments, data, variables, blocks, functions … missing from the second binary (or the library of the second binary)."); and

-in response to determining that the copy of the code snippet is missing, executing a second copy of the code snippet to determine whether the new browser extension is the spoofed version of the browser extension ([0024] "Once … the code associated with the missing functions is identified, the computing device may insert that code into the second binary …").
+in response to determining that the copy of the particular code is missing, executing a second copy of the particular code to determine that the new browser extension is the spoofed version of the browser extension ([0024] "Once … the code associated with the missing functions is identified, the computing device may insert that code into the second binary …").

 Identifying and replacing missing code is a known technique in the art, as demonstrated by VALENCIA.
 It would have been obvious to a PHOSITA before the effective filing date of the claimed invention to modify the spoofed extension detection of BALDWIN and TIKKANEN with the missing code identification and replacement of VALENCIA with the motivation to make the system aware that necessary code is missing and to replace it so that execution can continue.
 It is obvious to not attempt to execute code which is found missing from the system.